Road State Inference via Channel State Information: Performance Evaluation

-In this work, the accuracy of the algorithms, the area under the receiver operating characteristic curve (AUC) \cite{bradley1997use} and $F_1$ score are reported for the intensity prediction problem.
-AUC provides us the probability that a classifier will rank a randomly chosen positive sample higher than a randomly chosen negative sample, and helps us evaluate how well the probabilities from the positive class are separated from the negative class since we have a balanced dataset. $F_1$ score maintains a balance between the precision and recall to measure the model's accuracy and it is calculated as the harmonic mean of the recall and precision as:
+where C is the number of classes, which is 6 for the level of service prediction.
+So, the macro-averaged ROC can be obtained by plotting $\mathit{TPR}_{macro}$ against $\mathit{FPR}_{macro}$ for different threshold values.
+Here, AUC indicates the performance of the classifier independent of the threshold value and helps us evaluate how well the probabilities from the positive class are separated from the negative class since we have a balanced dataset.
+Macro-averaged $F_1$ score maintains a balance between the precision and the recall to measure the model's accuracy and it is calculated as the harmonic mean of the macro-averaged recall ($R_{macro}$) and macro-averaged precision ($P_{macro}$) as:

 where